 Big Bird's Red Book

 “The funniest children's book that has ever been written is Big Bird's Red Book as read to me by my late Grandma Gen when I was a toddler.
 The Sesame Street character teaches you all about the color red by walking through town, but that's all a lead-up to literature's greatest punchline: Big Bird sits on a bunch of tomatoes in front of everyone.
 My grandma would re-read this page, shouting the caption ‘SQUASH!’ over and over until I would almost pass out with joy.
 I still can't eat tomatoes without thinking of that delightful scene.”

-Andy Boyle is the author of the upcoming Adulthood for Beginners: All the Life Secrets Nobody Bothered to Tell You (on sale 5/2/17), a knee-slapping survival guide for new adults who don’t have it all figured out just yet.
+—Andy Boyle, author of Adulthood for Beginners: All the Life Secrets Nobody Bothered to Tell You

 “I love Alice’s Adventures in Wonderland.
 Lewis Carroll’s classic is eternally hilarious, no matter what age you are.
 The story is magical, the characters (The Mad Hatter, The Cheshire Cat, the Queen of Hearts) are unforgettable, and the language is endlessly alive, especially for children.
 Take, for instance, the ‘Jabberwocky’ poem:

 'Twas brillig, and the slithy toves